-Group 1: Customer Service Performance Standards 15% of Total Performance Penalty At Risk or Credit
+Group 1: Customer Service Performance Standards Potential 12.0% 2018, and 15% 2019 Total Performance Penalty At Risk or Credit

-• Performance Standard Performance Requirements 1.8 Grievance Resolution 3% of total performance penalty for this Group.
+Performance Standard Performance Requirements 1.8 Grievance Resolution 3% of total performance penalty for this Group.
 Expectation: 95% of Covered California enrollee grievances resolved within 30 calendar days of initial receipt.
 Performance Level: <95% resolved within 30 calendar days of initial receipt: 3% performance penalty.
 95% or greater resolved within 30 calendar days of initial receipt: no penalty.
 95% or greater resolved within 15 calendar days of initial receipt: 3% performance credit.
 1.9 Covered California member Email or Written Inquiries.
 Reporting Required Only.
 No penalty or credit.
 Volume will be used in calculation of performance standard 1.10 Total number of Covered California member email or written inquiries received.
 1.10 Covered California member Email or Written Inquiries Answered and Completed.
-3% of total performance penalty for this Group.
-Expectation: 90% of Covered California member email or written inquiries answered and completed within 15 business days of the inquiry.
-Does not include appeals or grievances.
+2018: 3% of total performance penalty for this Group (1.10 a.))
+2018 Pilot Period for 1.10b: January 1, 2018 - December 31, 2018 2019: 3% of total performance penalty for this Group (1.10 a.) and b.)). a.)
+Expectation: 90% of Covered California member email or written inquiries not relating to Urgent Access to Care issues answered and completed within 15 business days of the inquiry.
 Performance Level: <90%: 3% performance penalty.
-90-95%: no penalty. >95% in 15 days: 3% performance credit.
+90-95%: no penalty. >95% in 15 days: 3% performance credit. b.)
+Expectation: 95% of Covered California email or written inquiries related to Urgent Access to Care issues answered and resolved within 2 business days of receipt of the inquiry.

-Group 2: Operational Performance Standards 40% of Total Performance Penalty at Risk
+Group 2: Operational Performance Standards

+35% of Total Performance Penalty at Risk

 Performance Standard Performance Requirements 2.1 ID Card Processing Time 5% of total performance penalty for this Group.
 Expectation: 99% of ID cards issued within 10 business days of receiving complete and accurate enrollment information and binder payment for a specific consumer(s) Performance Level: <99%: 5% performance penalty.
 2.2 834 Processing 5% of total performance penalty for this Group.
-Expectation: The Exchange will receive a TA1 or 999 file, or both as appropriate within two to three business days of receipt of the 834 file 95% of the time.
-Pilot Period: January 1, 2017 - March 31, 2017 Performance Level: <95%: 5% performance penalty.
+Pilot Period: October 1, 2017 - December 31, 2017 Expectation: The Exchange will receive a TA1 or 999 file, or both as appropriate within three business days of receipt of the 834 file 95% of the time.
+Performance Level: <95%: 5% performance penalty.
 2.3 834 Generation 5% of total performance penalty for this Group.
-Pilot Period: January 1, 2017 - March 31, 2017 Expectation: The Exchange will successfully receive and process effectuation, cancellation and termination 834 files within 60 days from either the coverage effective date or transaction timestamp, whichever is later 95% of the time.
+Pilot Period: October 1, 2017 - December 31, 2017 Expectation: The Exchange will successfully receive and process effectuation, and cancellation 834 files within 60 days from either the coverage effective date or transaction timestamp, whichever is later 95% of the time.
+The Exchange will receive termination 834 files within ten days of the grace period expiration 95% of the time.
 Performance Level: <95%: 5% performance penalty 2.4 Reconciliation Process 10% of total performance penalty for this Group.
 Expectation: The Exchange shall receive a comparison reconciliation extract in accordance with the file validations and resolution timelines, as mutually agreed upon in the reconciliation process guide 90% of the time.
 Performance Level: <90%: 10% performance penalty 2.5 Data Submission specific to contract Section 3.4.4 Provider Directory and Attachment 7, Section 2.02 Data Submission.
 10% of total performance penalty for this Group.
 Expectation: Full and regular submission of data according to the standards outlined.
 10% of total performance penalty at risk.
-Performance Level: Incomplete, irregular, late or non-useable data submission: 10% penalty of total performance requirement.
-Full and regular submission according to the formats specified and useable by Covered California within 5 business days of each monthly reporting cycle: no penalty.
+Performance Level: a) Incomplete, irregular, late or non-useable submission of provider data: 5% penalty of total performance requirement.
+Full and regular submission according to the formats specified and useable by Covered California.
+Submissions occur every month pursuant to the submission schedule: no penalty.

-Group 2: Operational Performance Standards 40% of Total Performance Penalty at Risk
+Group 2: Operational Performance Standards

+35% of Total Performance Penalty at Risk